-This first season is focusing on migration.
+This first season is focusing on migration and mobility.

 "The beauty of science is having people from various backgrounds and fields come together to create something beautiful: scientific research, ideas and innovation."